Gesh901/Aviation-Study/README.md

 #####  a.
 Dealing with missing values

-We will begin by eliminating the null values in the following categorical columns as it will be a small subset of rows and hence won't have much of an impact on the analysis given the large dataset:
+We will begin by eliminating the null values in the following categorical columns as it won't have much of an impact on the analysis given the large dataset:
  - `Make`
  - `Model`
  - `Aircraft Damage`